TUC-NT-DF/student-guide/docs/content-onboarding/onboarding.md

 * Agree to add *github.com* to the list of trusted hosts
 * Run the above command once more, and you should only receive a *Hi USERNAME!
 You've successfully authenticated, but GitHub does not provide shell access.* message.

-If the welcome message doesn’t appear, run SSH’s verbose mode by replacing `-T` with `-vvvT` to understand where the error is.
+If the welcome message doesn't appear, run SSH's verbose mode by replacing `-T` with `-vvvT` to understand where the error is.

 Guide for test your SSH connection is [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/testing-your-ssh-connection)

 ## Additional Steps

 * Install Miniconda \(based on Python 3\) by following the [Conda How-To](https://draive.com/link_dev/guide/01_Conda_Setup/) and install the most important dependencies.
 * [Create an avatar](http://avatarmaker.com/) for your GitHub account and add it to your GitHub [profile](https://github.com/settings/profile).